Clement-LVD/codexplor/README.md

 monitor a programming project.

-Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a network of local dependancies, and assess local complexity with document-level and function-level metrics !
+Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project.
+Get rid of global complexity with a network of internal dependancies, and assess local complexity with document-level and function-level metrics (e.g., identify files with many functions, the longest functions, and those with numerous internal dependencies within the project).

 > `codexplor` help me to figure out the big picture of a programming
 > project faster, and to manage it more efficiently.